RUCAIBox/RecSysDatasets/conversion_tools/usage/Book-Crossing.md

 pip install -r requirements.txt
 ```

-2.Download the Book-Crossing Dataset and extract the dataset file.
+2.**Download the Book-Crossing Dataset and extract the dataset file.**
 (If you have already done this, please move to the step 3.)

 ```